 In 1609, the shogunate granted the request of Shimazu Tadatsune (島津 忠恒) to invade the Ryūkyū Kingdom, allowing him to turn it into a vassal state and using it to effect trade with China.
 Due to the maritime prohibitions imposed in line with the sakoku (鎖国, “locked country”) policy in the 1630s, Satsuma enjoyed the privileged position of acquiring foreign goods and knowledge on behalf of the Tokugawa shogunate, thus further increasing their wealth and status.

-Owing to their special status, Satsuma was able to benefit from other unique privileges as well, such as maintaining more than just one castle per han, which allowed the Satsuma daimyō to establish “sub-domains” by giving their own retainers the permission to erect castles.
+Owing to their special status, Satsuma was able to benefit from other unique privileges as well, such as maintaining more than just one castle per han, which allowed the Satsuma daimyō to establish “sub-domains” by permitting their retainers to erect castles.
 Satsuma’s role can well be described as a “shogunate within the shogunate”.
-They were also partially exempted from sankin kōtai (参勤交代, “alternate attendance”), a regulation that forced all daimyō to temporarily reside in Edo every each year in order to effectively control them.
+They were also partially exempted from sankin kōtai (参勤交代, “alternate attendance”), a regulation that forced all daimyō to temporarily reside in Edo every each year to effectively control them.
 The Satsuma daimyō had to travel to Edo only every other year.

 When the shogunate sent two expeditionary forces against the Chōshū domain, which openly supported the sonnō jōi (尊皇攘夷, “Revere the Emperor, Expel the Barbarians”) movement, in order to make an example of Chōshū, Satsuma led by Saigo Takamori and Ōkubo Toshimichi switched sides, forming the Satsuma-Chōshū Alliance (薩摩長州同盟 satsuma chōshū dōmei) against the shogunate in 1866.
 The Tokugawa forces were finally defeated in the Boshin War in 1868/69.